-Cornerstone Advisors surveyed 305 senior executives from community-based banks and credit unions to learn their priorities, fintech plans and state of future-readiness for the year ahead.
-Based on a number of key findings, report authors are wondering: Is the party over?
+Cornerstone Advisors surveyed 305 senior executives from community-based banks and credit unions to learn their priorities, fintech plans, and state of future readiness for the year ahead.
+Based on several key findings, report authors are wondering: Is the party over?

-Slowing loan growth, higher funding costs and concerns of early credit softening translated to some of the most fragile forward earnings projections in years, observes Steve Williams, Cornerstone Advisors president and co-founder.
+Slowing loan growth, higher funding costs, and concerns of early credit softening translated to some of the most fragile forward earnings projections in years observe Steve Williams, Cornerstone Advisors president and co-founder.
 “The growing industry volatility is showing in the diminishing confidence banks and credit unions have in hitting earnings growth targets for 2019.”

 Among key study conclusions:

 - 50% of execs cited growing deposits as their #1 concern for 2019.
 Deposit displacement, or the diversion of funds from checking to alternative accounts, will make deposit retention even more difficult in the year ahead.